t0gepi/LichessFakeStats/README.md

 ## Support

-If you encounter any issues or have questions about using LichessFakeStats, you can reach out to us via:
+If you encounter any issues or have questions about using LichessFakeStats, you can reach out to me via:

 - [Discord](https://www.discord.com/users/216163718801653760)
 - [GitHub Issues](https://github.com/t0gepi/LichessFakeStats/issues)